braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in_app_messages/customization/app_store_review_prompt.md

 ---
-nav_title: Example - App Store Review Prompt
+nav_title: App Store Review Prompts
-article_title: Example - App Store Review Prompt
+article_title: Custom Apple app store review prompts for the Braze Swift SDK
 platform: Swift
-page_order: 8
 description: "This reference article provides an iOS example of a custom in-app message to prompt users to provide review for your app."
 channel:
   - in-app messages

 ---

-# Example - App Store review prompt
+# Custom app store review prompts

+> Creating a campaign to ask users for an App Store review is a popular usage of in-app messages.
+This example walks you through creating a custom in-app message that prompts users to review your app.

+## Customizing the app store review prompt

 {% alert note %}
 Because this example prompt overrides default behavior of Braze, we cannot automatically track impressions if it is implemented.
 You must log your own [analytics]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/in-app_messaging/customization/handling_in_app_display/#logging-impressions-and-clicks).
 {% endalert %}

-> Creating a campaign to ask users for an App Store review is a popular usage of in-app messages.
-This example walks you through creating a custom in-app message that prompts users to review your app.

-## Step 1: Set the in-app message delegate
+### Step 1: Set the in-app message delegate

 First, set the [`BrazeInAppMessageUIDelegate`]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/in-app_messaging/customization/setting_delegates/) in your app.

-## Step 2: Disable the default App Store review message
+### Step 2: Disable the default App Store review message

 Next, implement the `inAppMessage(_:displayChoiceForMessage:)` [delegate method](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazeinappmessageuidelegate/inappmessage(_:displaychoiceformessage:)-9w1nb) to disable the default App Store review message.

 {% tabs %}